-Having worked as both a commercial litigation solicitor at a top tier law firm and now as a barrister (combined) for over 27 years Nicholas is able to draw on a wealth of experience to advise and litigate for his clients.
+Having worked as both a commercial litigation solicitor at a top tier law firm and now as a barrister (combined) for over 28 years Nicholas is able to draw on a wealth of experience in diverse areas of the law to advise and litigate for his clients.
 This experience combined with his friendly and collaborative working style make him a popular choice for instruction by both lawyers and clients.

 Prior to being appointed Queen’s Counsel in 2018, Nicholas was led by 28 Silks, many of whom are now superior court judges.

 Nicholas has conducted lengthy trials, including a number of lengthy e-trials in the Federal Court, the Supreme Court and Commercial Arbitration.
 Nicholas champions the use of technology at the Bar and is amenable to utilising all electronic tools in order to expedite the briefing experience for the ease of his clients.

 His practice is dominated by legally complex and high value work in the Supreme Court and commercial arbitration.
 He appears in all courts, arbitrations and commissions of inquiry as well as possessing extensive experience in mediations, as counsel and mediator.